CBIIT/ccdi-federation-api-deployments/terraform/README.md

 5. Renamed sg.tf to security-groups.tf for clarity.
 6. Began adding resource tags in accordance with CBIIT's policy.
 7. Created a tfvars file for each tier to define the appropriate variables for each tier.
+8. Set tfvars values for all tiers in the workspace directory.

 # Variables Review:
 1. set a default value for program and project variables.